Principal Investigator

 Project

 The rapid onset of ocean acidification (OA) presents an important new environmental stressor for commercially and ecologically important mussels in Puget Sound.
-Through laboratory studies and field observations of various local mussel species, this project will assess the synergistic roles of OA, temperature change, food rationing, and seasonal spawning cycles in byssal strength and dislodgement, a major cause of mussel mortality.
-It will also quantify the environmental conditions native and naturalized mussels encounter at both the macro- and micro-habitat levels, and develop a high school curriculum on ocean acidification.
+Through laboratory studies and field observations of various local mussel species, this project assessed the synergistic roles of OA, temperature change, food rationing, and seasonal spawning cycles in byssal strength and dislodgement, a major cause of mussel mortality.
+It also quantified the environmental conditions native and naturalized mussels encounter at both the macro- and micro-habitat levels, and developed a high school curriculum on ocean acidification.

 Washington Sea Grant-supported researchers studied the effects of temperature and pH changes on byssal strength in two native mussel species, Mytilus trossulus and M. californianus, and the introduced species, M. galloprovincialis.
 They assessed: mussel attachment and condition at three far-flung Puget Sound aquaculture sites; byssal strength in wild mussels in Olympic National Park; and byssal effects of varying food supply, temperature and pH.